cockroachlabs/workshop_labs/backup-restore/labs.md

-# Backup and Restorre - Student Labs
+# Backup and Restore - Student Labs

 In these labs we will familiarize with the Backup & Restore functionality in CockroachDB.
 We also include a lab to practice Repaving.